ventus-ag/documentation/content/products/storage/integrated-s3-browser.md

 - Upload files to a bucket;
 - Download separate files from the buckets;
 - Delete files from a bucket;
-- Obtain public links for buckets, folders, and individual files.
+- Obtain public links for buckets, folders, and individual files;
+- Set retention policies for automatic cleanup of older files.

 This integrated S3 browser provides an efficient and user-friendly way to manage your Object Storage resources within the Cloud Console.

-But before we start using integrated S3-Browser we need to create *Object Storage credentials* that include the access key and secret key.
+But before we start using the integrated S3-Browser, we need to create *Object Storage credentials* that include the access key and secret key.

-To find instructions of how to create Object Storage Credentials in the Cloud Console, please, see the article - [Object Storage Credentials](https://docs.ventuscloud.eu/products/storage/object-storage-credentials/)
+To find instructions on how to create Object Storage Credentials in the Cloud Console, please, see the article - [Object Storage Credentials](https://docs.ventuscloud.eu/products/storage/object-storage-credentials/)

 ## S3 Buckets page